 With this in mind, we have taken the decision to focus on improving the impact our homework has.
 We believe we can achieve this by just concentrating on the key skills of reading, spelling and knowledge of times tables.

 Reading is an essential skill for all areas of learning and time spent reading with your child at home and asking them about what they have read is invaluable.

-We have introduced a new reading incentive called ‘Reading Ninja’ encouraging them to read a minimum of 3 times a week (on separate days).
+We have introduced a new reading incentive called ‘Reading Heroes’ encouraging them to read a minimum of 3 times a week (on separate days).
 This reading must be recorded in their liaison books.

 Spelling homework will continue in the same format as before, with a sheet explaining each new spelling rule and a practise grid.
 The children will continue to be assessed through dictation work in class.

 Our children need to know their times tables facts forwards, backwards and inside out.

 They need to be able to derive the division facts (e.g. I know 4 x 6 = 24; so 6x4=24, 24 ÷ 6 = 4 and 24 ÷ 4 = 6).